 Market value is the total market capitalization of the company.
 It goes up and down based on the demand and supply of a company’s stock in the marketplace.

 Market value can be high or lower than the book value.

 When a company’s book value is more than the market value, it generally means that the stock is undervalued.
 On the contrary, if it’s less than the market value, then it is overvalued.

 When a stock is undervalued, many value investors might take interest in buying the stock.
-On the other hand, value invested might be interested in selling a stock when its overvalued.
-Based on the decisions of theses value investors and institutional buying or selling, stock prices will move up or down.
+On the other hand, value invested might be interested in selling a stock when it’s overvalued.
+Based on the decisions of these value investors and institutional buying or selling, stock prices will move up or down.

 However, you can’t base your investment decision on the basis of book value and market value comparison.
 It’s one of the factors.
 You have to assess the overall financial conditions and growth in earnings before investing.

-Company insiders know the company very well than outsiders.
+Company insiders know the company much better than outsiders.

 Insiders are the key managerial personnel such as company’s directors, CFO, COO and others.
 These people can buy stocks for themselves to grow their own personal portfolio.

 When you see insiders buying a company’s stock in market data, it can be a positive sign.
 You need to dig deeper into the matter and if it’s a positive reason for buying, then you can invest.

 Buying stocks by insiders reduces the number of stocks held by the general public, due to which, demand for the stock goes up and supply comes down.
 This resulted in the stock price higher.